AckerlyXu/heima/articles/virtual-machines/windows/build-image-with-packer.md

 ![IIS default site](./media/build-image-with-packer/iis.png)

 ## Next steps
 In this example, you used Packer to create a VM image with IIS already installed.
-You can use this VM image alongside existing deployment workflows, such as to deploy your app to VMs created from the Image with Team Services, Ansible, Chef, or Puppet.
+You can use this VM image alongside existing deployment workflows, such as to deploy your app to VMs created from the Image with Team Services, Chef, or Puppet.

 For additional example Packer templates for other Windows distros, see [this GitHub repo](https://github.com/hashicorp/packer/tree/master/examples/azure).